 Well, I’ve always said that a person must be happy with what they are doing or else they shouldn’t do it.

 I was not happy with how things were going with my goat herd.
 I had just lost an expensive buck because I listened to too many people and tried too many things to try to help him get better.

-I was also experiencing an abortion storm during kidding season that same year.
-I lost so many preemie kids that I was starting to think I was failing.
+Also, my herd was experiencing an abortion storm during kidding season that same year.
+My does lost so many preemie kids that I was starting to think I was failing.
 It was so very frustrating.
 I was blaming everything under the sun except for what was really causing the issue.